 Old Road, Tiverton, Devon

 The first Catholic church in Tiverton dates from 1836, and is of considerable interest.
 That however has now closed.
-St James’s is a functional 1960s building of little architectural interest.
+St James’s is a utilitarian structure of the 1960s.

 Architect: Not established